runphilrun/vegevision/readme.md

 NDVI leverages the fact that chlorophyll in plants strongly reflects green light and near-infrared light.
 Further, healthier plants have more chlorophyll and denser vegetation has more leaves, and thus more surface area to reflect this light.
+Thus NDVI is used to measure the amount of photosynthetic activity in an area.

 ### The NDVI equation